stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/07-creating-the-guestbooks-scene.markdown

 Follow these steps to create and trigger the segue:

 1. Control-drag from the login scene's view controller to the navigation controller.
-In the dialog that appears, select *show* for the segue type.
+In the dialog that appears when you release your mouse button, select *show* for the segue type.
 The segue now connects the login scene's view controller and the navigation controller.

     ![Figure 7: A segue now exists from the login scene to the navigation controller.](../../../images/ios-lp-login-segue.png)

 2. Now you must tell the login scene's view controller when to perform this segue.
 You'll do this programmatically in the `ViewController` class.
 To perform a segue programmatically, you must first give it an identifier in your storyboard.
 You'll then use this identifier in `ViewController` to perform the segue when a user logs in.